moul/doc.cloud.online.net/www/documentation/docs_public/contents/community/wordpress.md

 ### Step 2 - Install required packages

-When your server is running, you can log into your server using it's public IP address.
+When your server is running, you can log into your server using its public IP address.

 In the terminal program and in the shell run an `apt-get update` to update packages list.